This article was written in collaboration with our partner Coconut.

 “There is a lot to consider when it comes to the financial side of being self-employed.
 You have to be very organised in order to manage your own cash flow well.
 Keeping track of all your income and expenses is really key.
 Which can be especially tricky when you’re busy working and always jumping between new jobs.”

-“When I joined Brigad they introduced me to Coconut, a banking and accounting platform designed for self-employed people.
-It’s perfect for someone like me – all my business income is paid into this account and I get a notification every time money comes in.
+“When I joined Brigad they introduced me to Coconut, a tax and accounting app designed for self-employed people.
+It’s perfect for someone like me – all my business income is paid into this app and I get a notification every time money comes in.
 It automatically categorises all my expenses and stores all my receipts.
 It even calculates how much tax I owe throughout the year so I know how much so save.”

 “On top of that, there’s lots of useful information in the app that tells you what you can and can’t claim on your tax bill which has been really helpful.
 As someone new to self-employment, I didn’t really know much about the accounting and tax side of things.
 Coconut make it super simple to understand.”